vugutsa/Github-repo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

+## Description
+This angular project is about Github.
+A user is able to put his/her username to see their repositories.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Technologies used
+* Typescript
+* HTML
+* CSS
+* JS
+* README.md

+##
 <!-- ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.